 Essential tremor is the most common cause of tremor in adults, and has a worldwide prevalence of 1% with a prevalence of 5% in adults over age 60.

-Essential tremor often runs in families, and for this reason is sometimes also referred to as "familial tremor".
+Essential tremor often runs in families, and for this reason is sometimes referred to as "familial tremor".
 A family history is present in 30 to 70% of patients diagnosed with essential tremor.

 Patients whose symptoms are severe enough to cause difficulty in daily activities may be prescribed beta blockers, which have been shown to relieve symptoms of essential tremor.
+The most common is propranolol.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.START QUIZ NOW